h4gen/postgres-search-replica/roadmap.md

 # Enterprise Readiness Roadmap: Search Replica

+> **Note**: This roadmap has been moved to GitHub Issues.
+See the repository issues for tracking progress.

 This document outlines the architectural and operational requirements to move this project from a functional daemon to a production-grade, enterprise-ready service.

 ---